 Flying direct from London Heathrow (Stanstead route is also available).
 The flight is a mere 1hour 40minutes into Stuttgart Airport.
 A modern Flughafen (German for airport) with many amenities including a gorgeous little Trattoria in the BA departures.

 Staying at the Jaz in the City hotel which was 10 minutes from the Cannstatter Wasen.
 The 166 room hotel offers a very laidback approach with a focus on good food, art and great music.
-Hotel rooms are large with accessible bathrooms, a Bluetooth speaker and tablet.
+Firstly the hotel rooms are large with accessible bathrooms, a Bluetooth speaker and tablet.
 Comfy couches in crazy fabric and lovely little touches including slogans on the shampoo and body wash bottles.

 The reception is adorned in Porsche leather (there was actually a Porsche conference on whilst we were there).
 The bar and dining area were sumptuous whilst still keeping it pretty urban.
 We arrived on a Sunday brunch time and enjoyed a traditional brunch whilst the DJ played some great beats.